 - The term "Legislative status" refers to each transaction type - business-to-government, business-to-business and business-to-consumer - and indicates whether the jurisdiction has received approval for legislation from the relevant legislative bodies.
-If legislation is approved, it mandates e-invoicing, allows for e-invoicing to be used on a voluntary basis or prohibits e-invoicing, alternatively that there is no official announcement: - "Mandatory" is used to indicate when legislation on e-invoicing already has been enacted and is compulsory. - "Allowed but not mandatory" indicates that e-invoicing rules have been enacted but on a voluntary basis. - "Not allowed" indicates that e-invoicing cannot be used for a specific transaction type. - "Not applicable" indicates that no announcement has been made on e-invoicing. - "Horizon scanning" reflects future e-invoicing developments and includes both if legislation has been approved by the relevant legislative bodies and if announcements to implement e-invoicing have been made, but where the legislation awaits a procedural formality to achieve formal enactment.
+If legislation is approved, it either mandates e-invoicing, allows voluntary use, prohibits e-invoicing or indicates that there is no official announcement: - "Mandatory" is used to indicate when legislation on e-invoicing already has been enacted and is compulsory. - "Allowed but not mandatory" indicates that e-invoicing rules have been enacted but on a voluntary basis. - "Not allowed" indicates that e-invoicing cannot be used for a specific transaction type. - "Not applicable" indicates that no announcement has been made on e-invoicing. - "Horizon scanning" reflects future e-invoicing developments.
+It includes cases where legislation has been approved by the relevant bodies and where announcements to implement e-invoicing have been made, but the legislation awaits a procedural formality for formal enactment.